redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - **TimestampIsCloseToNowRedstoneRapid**
 - **TimestampIsCloseToNow**

 **Reporter** - a module responsible for error/warning reporting.
-It can notify a node operator via email, SMS or discord.
+For example, it can notify a node operator via email, SMS or discord.
 It can also save a notification to a text file.
+Currently we send email notifications to our developer team and save logs in AWS Cloudwatch.

 You can find more details about running or extending this monitoring service in the [redstone-node-monitoring](https://github.com/redstone-finance/redstone-node-monitoring) GitHub repo.